-3.5.23.
-This section should provide a description of, and a justification for, the design features that have been implemented to ensure that the performance of the various connected or associated systems interfacing with the reactor coolant system meet the safety requirements for design.
-The systems described in this section should be selected so as to avoid repetition of the information in other chapters of the safety analysis report, in particular in Chapter 6, Chapter 9 and Chapter 10.

-3.5.24.
-The associated systems that should be covered in this section include the following:

-- The chemical and inventory control systems for the reactor coolant; - The reactor coolant cleanup system; - The residual heat removal system; - The high point vents of the reactor coolant system;
+- 3.5.23.
+This section should provide a description of, and a justification for, the design features that have been implemented to ensure that the performance of the various connected or associated systems interfacing with the reactor coolant system meets the safety requirements for design.
+The systems described in this section should be selected so as to avoid repetition of the information in other chapters of the safety analysis report, in particular in chapters 6, 9 and 10. - 3.5.24.
+The associated systems that should be covered in this section include the following: - (a) The chemical and inventory control systems for the reactor coolant; - (b) The reactor coolant cleanup system; - (c) The residual heat removal system; - (d) The high point vents of the reactor coolant system; - (e) The heavy water collection system for pressurized heavy water reactors; - (f) The moderator system and its cooling system for pressurized heavy water reactors;

-- The heavy water collection system for pressurized heavy water reactors; - The moderator system and its cooling system for pressurized heavy water reactors; - The reactor core isolation cooling system for boiling water reactors; - The isolation condenser system for boiling water reactors.
+- (g) The reactor core isolation cooling system for boiling water reactors; - (h) The isolation condenser system for boiling water reactors.